Germany, 1951: Solidarity with Nazi mass murderers | DW | 06.01.2021

 A third of Landsberg's population turned out in their best Sunday clothes to protest against the execution of Nazi war criminals

-The people of Landsberg am Lech, some 60 kilometers (37 miles) west of Munich, decided to dress up for the occasion on January 7, 1951.
-It was a Sunday and 4,000 people came to the historic market square — almost a third of the town's population.
-Less than six years after the end of World War II, Germany was recovering and experiencing its so-called "economic miracle."
+The people of Landsberg am Lech, some 60 kilometers (35 miles) west of Munich, decided to dress up for the occasion on January 7, 1951.
+It was a Sunday, and 4,000 people — almost a third of the town's population — came to the historic market square.
+Less than six years after the end of World War II, Germany was recovering and experiencing its so-called economic miracle.

-The demonstrators claimed to have a Christian cause: they demanded that the Americans suspend the death penalty for 28 men imprisoned in Landsberg.
-The sentences had been handed down by the judges of the United States military justice system.
-And in Landsberg, rumor had it that the executions were imminent.
+The demonstrators claimed to have a Christian cause: They demanded that the Americans suspend the death penalty for 28 men imprisoned in Landsberg.
+The sentences had been handed down by the judges of the US military justice system.
+And, in Landsberg, rumor had it that the executions were imminent.

 Oswald Pohl, executed in June 1951 despite the protests, had been instrumental in carrying out the Holocaust